 To apply for the MAS in Sustainable Finance and Development, applicants must complete an online application form.

-In addition, the following supporting documents must be uploaded during the online application process:
+In addition, the following supporting documents must be sent:

 A curriculum vitae (in English or French);